A comprehensive clean bulk meal plan (guide to clean bulking)

 Which side to choose?

 I have mentioned brown rice and wholewheat pasta here.
 They are great options but as you know there are also the refined versions such as white rice and white pasta.
 The difference being in the wholewheat versions they contain gem and bran which are taken out of the white versions.
 I would choose to eat the wholewheat versions over the white versions as they contain more fiber, vitamins and minerals which is always better for health But!
 For the very fact that they have more fiber it could make it a little bit harder to consume large amounts of these foods especially when we are already eating a lot of food.
 That’s where the refined versions come in handy.
 They are easier to eat and digest as the bran as been taken out making it easier to eat them in larger quantities.
 So make an educated decision and choose the one that will make it easier to achieve your goal.
+In some cases such as up to 1 hour before training and afterward consuming simple carbohydrates like white rice means the carbohydrates are stored quickly.
+Ready to be used for training.
+Our bodies are highly insulin-sensitive after training too so eating white rice means we shuttle those carbohydrates into the muscles quicker which is very anabolic equaling more muscle gains.

 Some of my go to high calorie foods while lean bulking are: